 "I am so excited about being able to drive again"

-It’s been eleven years since Linda had an operation to remove a brain tumour.
+2019 marked eleven years since Linda had an operation to remove a brain tumour.
 Eleven years of dealing with the physical and emotional side effects.
 Eleven years of no driving licence and the loss of her independence.
-But she didn't give up and after several unsuccessful applications to the DVLA, Linda has finally got her driving licence back.
+But she didn't give up and after several unsuccessful applications to the DVLA, Linda finally got her driving licence back.
 Soon after hearing that she'd be able to drive again she talked to us about her experiences.

 “Not being able to drive took away my independence; it took away my confidence and even took away some of my friends,” said Linda.
 “I am so excited about being able to drive again.”

 Linda had just been promoted to General Manager at a busy restaurant when she first noticed she couldn’t process information properly.
 Then out of the blue, she had a seizure.
 “I couldn’t get out of bed, my speech was slurred and the scariest thing was that I remember it all,” said Linda.

 After several tests and scans, she was diagnosed with a non-malignant brain tumour and had a craniotomy a few months later.
 “I was scared, but the operation went well,” said Linda.
 “It took me a while to recover from that and live my life again, albeit without my driving licence and with several side effects such as seizures and fatigue.”